Round up of the Challenge on Saturday the 2nd April 2005

 There are also 2 points for style - this means the robot that is simply the best looking.

-Also - to keep spirits good, there are 12 points for the best behaved team.
+To keep spirits good, there are 12 points for the best behaved team.

 This gives each team a potential of more than 60 points - I expect the points to be somewhat more distributed than this.